shubham-paul/NumberEncodingTest/Readme.md

 left to right.
 If and only if at a particular point no word at all from the dictionary can be inserted, a single digit from the phone number can be copied to the encoding instead.
 Two subsequent digits are never allowed, though.
-To put it differently: In a partial encoding that currently covers k digits, digit k+1 is encoded by itself if and only if, first, digit k was not encoded by a digit and, second, there is no word in the dictionary that can be used in the encoding starting at digit k+1.
+To put it differently: In a partial encoding tha currently covers k digits, digit k+1 is encoded by itself if and only if, first, digit k was not encoded by a digit and, second, there is no word in the dictionary that can be used in the encoding starting at digit k+1.